Parsi New Year in India | History, Wishes, Date, Traditions [2026]

 Rituals at Death

-Read Best Durga puja in Mumbai
+Read Best Durga Puja in Mumbai

 A place where parsi put their body after death